Driving Under the Influence of Alcohol and Drugs

 The penalties become more severe for subsequent offences including mandatory jail time.
 It is in your best interest to get legal representation.

-Penalty for Refusing to provide a sample
+Penalty for Refusing to Provide a Sample

 Many of the penalties associated with refusing to provide a sample are the same as they are for impaired driving, and can be found under section 255 of the Criminal Code.
-See the criminal code penalty chart

 For a first conviction, the mandatory minimum penalty for refusing to provide a sample or impaired driving is a $1,000 fine.
 If you receive a second conviction for either refusing to provide a sample or impaired driving, there is a mandatory minimum penalty of 30 days in jail, and a further mandatory minimum of 120 days in jail for each subsequent offence.
 The maximum penalty for refusing to provide a sample is 18 months in jail upon summary conviction, and a maximum of 5 years in jail where the offence is prosecuted by indictment.
 Where a person is convicted of refusing to provide a sample, and where the operation of the motor vehicle caused an accident resulting in bodily harm or death to another person, the maximum penalty is life imprisonment.